-When a Dock Window is docked with the main application the Dock Header is displayed as blue on Windows and Linux or gray in macOS and a down arrow appears in the Dock Header.
+When a Dock Window is docked with the main application a down arrow appears in the Dock Header.
 Clicking on the X button beside the down arrow hides all tabs beneath the Dock Header.
 To hide an individual tab click the down arrow to access the Dock Menu (shown below) and click the Hide menu option.